MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Import-SPEnterpriseSearchCustomExtractionDictionary.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:**SharePoint Server 2013

-This cmdlet imports a custom entity extraction dictionary from a .csv file.
-In order to activate custom entity extraction you must also configure entity extraction in the search schema.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

-**Below Content Applies To:**SharePoint Server 2016

 This cmdlet imports a custom extraction dictionary from a .cvs file and deploys it to the extraction sub flow.